mdfranz/cheetsheetz/ai/books/genai-langchain-2023-auffarth.md

 Representation learning - a model learning its internal representations of raw data to perform a machine learning task, rather than relying only on engineered feature extraction

+### What is a GPT?

+A deep neural network architectures that utilize the transformer model and undergo pre-training using unsupervised learning on extensive text data, enabling the model to learn language patterns and structures.

+*transformer*
+~

 ## Ch 2- LangChain for LLM Apps